On large Sidon sets: Introduction

 Note that the graph of an APN function is in $\binvn{2n}$ and has size $2^n$ which is slightly worse than the other constructions mentioned above.
 But they will play an important role in \secref{sec:NewConstruction} to construct large Sidon sets in odd dimensions.

-In the case of odd dimension $t=2n-1$, less is known how to construct large Sidon sets.
-There is only one construction which uses the shortening of an BCH code (see \cite[page 586, 18.2 (vi)]{MacWilliamsSloane1978} or construction (C3) in \cite{Nagy2022arxiv}).
-It leads to Sidon sets in $\binvn{2n-1}$ of size $2^{n-1} + 2^{n/2}$ for $n$ even and of size $2^{n-1} + 2^{\frac{n-1}{2}}$ for $n$ odd.
-As in even dimension, we call constructions giving Sidon sets of such sizes for $t$ odd \highlight{classical}.
-For $t=7$, this construction gives a Sidon set of maximum possible size.
-For $t>7$ and $t$ odd, several sporadic constructions are known which give larger Sidon sets, see, for instance, \tabref{tab:SidonSizesOverview}.

-Now, that we have seen the classical constructions of large Sidon sets and the APN functions as important examples for large Sidon sets, we will introduce a new construction of large Sidon sets in the next section.
-In its general form, it uses an existing Sidon set and intersects it with subspaces.
-In \secref{sec:WalshAndLinearity} we will then show that the Walsh spectrum and therefore the linearity of an APN function gives us information about the intersection of its graph with hyperplanes.
+Now, that we have seen constructions of large Sidon sets, we will introduce a new construction of large Sidon sets in the next section.
+In its general form, an existing Sidon set is intersected with subspaces.
+In \secref{sec:Linearity} we will then show that the linearity of an APN function gives us information about the largest intersection of its graph with hyperplanes.
 In addition, we improve the upper bound for the linearity of an arbitrary APN function.
 In \secref{sec:NewConstruction} we then explicitly construct large Sidon sets from APN functions with high linearity, and in \secref{sec:linear-codes} we translate them into coding theory terms.
 Finally, in \secref{sec:summary}, we summarise all results and give an overview table about the maximum size of Sidon sets in small dimensions and related bounds and constructions.